 How long until my medical cannabis expires?

 Store your medication in a cool, dark location for the best results.
-Health Canada states: The ideal storage temperature for the finished dried cannabis product is 2°C to 6°C with a shelf-life of 12 months.
+Health Canada states the ideal storage temperature for a finished dried cannabis product is 2-6°C with a shelf-life of 12 months.

 Can I drive after using medical cannabis?

 It is never advisable to operate a motor vehicle or any sort of heavy machinery while under the influence of cannabis.

 The time it takes for the effects of cannabis to wear off depends on: